factoryfx/factoryfx/README.md

 The major advantage of factoryfx is data injection.

 In many java application most data a stored inside a database.
 With that architecture it is hard to implement data encapsulation which is one of the main feature of oop.
 Often you will end up with data only classes and other classes that implements business logic based on the data classes.
-That will result in a procedural design.
+That will result in a procedural design which seems wrong in an oop language.
-That will cause problems since java is a oop language.
+* boilerplate db code
 * performance problems
-* requires caching
+* caching

 #### Which kind of data is suitable for injection?
 ##### Database
 Since the framework loads all data into the memory the limit is the available RAM.
 Typically a database contains few large tables (e.g more than 100000 rows) and many small tables (e.g less than 10000 rows).
 The small tables are good candidates for data injection.
-* basic data e.g Products in a simple shop
+* basic data e.g. Products in a simple shop
 * mass data e.g. Orders shop
 ![Alt text](docu/comparison.png "Optional Title")

 ##### Configuration Data
-Typical configuration data are ports, hostname, ssl certificates Data which are typical in the database.
+Typical configuration data are ports, hostname, ssl certificates.
+Data which are typical stored in property files.

 ## Lifecycle control
 Data update steps: